If you’re after a coast-to-coast adventure from Perth to Esperance, exploring the south-west of Western Australia is a dream road trip.

 - Fitzgerald National Park: This is one of the largest and most botanically significant national parks in Australia with more than 20 per cent of all WA’s flora species and diverse native fauna found within its boundaries.

-- Southern Ocean Road: Head east of Hopetoun to access coastal lookouts and secluded swimming spots, including Mason Bay and Starvation Bay.
+- Southern Ocean Road: Head east of Hopetoun to access coastal lookouts and secluded beach swimming spots, including Mason Bay and Starvation Bay.

 Hopetoun to Esperance

 Esperance is a haven for unspoiled beaches and extensive national parks such as Cape Le Grand National Park.

 Take the National Route for a scenic road trip to Esperance.